Azure/azure-powershell/src/ResourceManager/SignalR/Commands.SignalR/help/Remove-AzureRmSignalR.md

 ```

 ### -PassThru
-Returns true if removal was completed successfully.
+Returns true if the removal was completed successfully.

 ```yaml
 Type: SwitchParameter